xmos/lib_xua/doc/rst/sw_midi.rst

     - UART Rx peripheral.
     - Packing of received MIDI bytes into USB MIDI messages/events.

 It is connected via a channel to the Endpoint Buffer core meaning that it can be placed on any XCORE tile in the system subject to resource availability.
-The channel uses an optimised low level protocol meaning that it always occupies a switch path.

 The Endpoint Buffer core implements the two Bulk endpoints (one In and one Out) as well as interacting with small, shared-memory, FIFOs for each endpoint.